mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 to suggest future ventures, essentially using the ship’s cat as captain.

-Some breeds, developed in the Third Imperium before the Psionics Suppressions, are psionic, favouring teleportation the way sophonts favour telepathy.
+Some breeds, developed in the Third Imperium before the Psionics Suppressions, are psionic, favoring teleportation the way sophonts favor telepathy.
 These add the Psionic (9) trait and Teleportation 2 skill, and rarely teleport with equipment; collars are left behind but implanted transponders (standard for ship’s cats, to make sure they are aboard when it is time